codefellows/seattle-iOS-401d8/09-cross-platform-todo-list/class-41/README.md

 	 	* Todo - `Title`
 		* Todo - `Content`
 * Implement a `+` button as the NavigationItem's **Right** barButtonItem that animates the container view open/closed.
-	* The design of this is up to you but a simple implementation would be to animate the containerView's height constraint.
+	* The architecture of this is up to you but a simple implementation would be to animate the containerView's height constraint.
 * In `HomeViewController` implement fetching `Todo` items from `Firebase` and setup listening for updates to the `Database` JSON.
 * In `HomeViewController` implement a `UITableView` to present the `Todo`'s  as a list to the user.
 * Upon creating a new `Todo` in your `NewTodoViewController`, upload the new `Todo` item to the `Firebase Database`.